mmarkus13/yt-dlc/README.md

 ---

-# 🚀 Detailed Setup
+# 🔧 Detailed / Manual Setup

-> #note: this is for transparency; if you'd like a quick & easy install head back to the [top](https://github.com/mmarkus13/yt-dlc/tree/main#user-content-install-everything-with-a-single-command) of the page...
+> **Prefer the easy way?**
+> Use the [Quick Install](#-quick-install) section at the top of this README.

+This section is provided for transparency and for users who prefer to install and configure each component manually.

-These instructions target Linux, macOS, and WSL.
+These instructions target Linux, macOS, and WSL (Windows Subsystem for Linux).

-## 1. Create the scripts directory
+## 1. Create the Scripts Directory

 ```bash
 mkdir -p "$HOME/scripts"